-With more people travelling, the hospitality industry is relying on pest control professionals for their expertise in bed bug treatments.
+With travel surpassing even pre-pandemic levels, the hospitality industry is turning to pest control professionals for their expertise in bed bug treatments.
 And MGK’s tech services team is here to help PMPs tackle any bed bug infestation.

 As we know, it’s not just the product that controls bed bugs, it’s knowledge.
 Make sure to check out our Bed Bug Resources to access expert tips and tricks, as well as downloadable materials like the treatment protocol, infographic poster and identification guide.